mvc5/mvc5.github.io/getting-started/callable-php-programming.md

 ```

-<p>After loading the <a href="https://github.com/mvc5/framework/blob/master/src/Application/App.php">application</a> with its <a href="https://github.com/mvc5/application/blob/master/config/config.php">configuration</a>, its <a href="https://github.com/mvc5/framework/blob/master/src/Service/Resolver/Resolver.php#L63">call</a> method is invoked with the string parameter <a href="https://github.com/mvc5/framework/blob/master/config/alias.php#L20">web</a> as the name of the function to call.
+<p>After loading the <a href="https://github.com/mvc5/framework/blob/master/src/Application/App.php">application</a> with a <a href="https://github.com/mvc5/application/blob/master/config/config.php">configuration</a>, the <a href="https://github.com/mvc5/framework/blob/master/src/Service/Resolver/Resolver.php#L63">call</a> method is invoked with the string parameter <a href="https://github.com/mvc5/framework/blob/master/config/alias.php#L20">web</a> as the name of the function to call.
 The parameter passed to the call method must resolve to a <a href="http://php.net/manual/en/language.types.callable.php">callable</a> type, which means the parameter provided can also be an <a href="http://php.net/manual/en/functions.anonymous.php">anonymous function</a>.</p>
 ```php
 (new App(include __DIR__ . '/../config/config.php'))->call(function($request, $response) {
     var_dump($request->getPathInfo());
 });
 ```
 <p>When the url in the web browser is changed from <code>/</code> to <code>/blog</code> the output of the application will be <code>/blog</code>.
-The parameters <a href="https://github.com/mvc5/framework/blob/master/config/alias.php#L13">$request</a> and <a href="https://github.com/mvc5/framework/blob/master/config/alias.php#L14">$response</a> are automatically resolved, because they are required by the anonymous function, as <a href="http://mvc5.github.io/overview/#named-arguments-and-plugins">named arguments</a> using the plugin <a href="https://github.com/mvc5/framework/blob/master/config/alias.php">alias</a> configuration.
+The parameters <a href="https://github.com/mvc5/framework/blob/master/config/alias.php#L13">$request</a> and <a href="https://github.com/mvc5/framework/blob/master/config/alias.php#L14">$response</a> are automatically resolved, as they are required by the anonymous function, as <a href="http://mvc5.github.io/overview/#named-arguments-and-plugins">named arguments</a> using the plugin <a href="https://github.com/mvc5/framework/blob/master/config/alias.php">alias</a> configuration.
 The above anonymous function is the only function called by the application, unlike the <a href="https://github.com/mvc5/framework/blob/master/config/alias.php#L20">web</a> function in the main <a href="https://github.com/mvc5/application/blob/master/public/index.php">public/index.php</a> script.
 The plugin alias configuration for the <a href="https://github.com/mvc5/framework/blob/master/config/alias.php#L20">web</a> function is below.</p>

 ```php
 'web' => new Service('Mvc')